PhD in Public Policy with a Concentration in Educational Leadership and Policy

 1. Describe your professional background and goals.
 How does the Ph.D. in Public Policy: Concentration in Educational Leadership and Policy fit with these and what makes you a good candidate for this program?
 (500 words)

 2. Identify an education policy and describe it.
 What research evidence is there related to the policy’s impact, and how might you design further research to investigate the policy’s impact?
 (750 words)

 If you submit your essays separate from your online application, please be sure that your name is clearly stated on the document.

 The GRE is required.
-Applicants must have earned a score of 300 or above on the combined Verbal and Quantitative subtests of the Graduate Record Examination (GRE).
+Applicants must have earned a score of either 1,000 points or above (for tests taken before 9/1/2011) or 300 or above (for tests taken on or after 9/1/2011) on the combined Verbal and Quantitative subtests of the Graduate Record Examination (GRE).
 The GRE must be taken within the last five years.

 Applicants who did not score 300 combined on the verbal and quantitative sections of the GRE must enclose a letter asking for special consideration, in which they provide evidence of an ability to complete doctoral studies successfully.
 Without such a letter, applicants who fail to meet eligibility requirements may be automatically denied.

 If English is not your language you must submit official TOEFL or IELTS scores.
 You must have earned a score of at least 550 on the paper-based Test of English as a Foreign Language (TOEFL), 79 or higher on the Internet-based test, or 213 on the computer-based test, or an IELTS score of 6.5 or higher for students whose native language is not English.